aneldev/dyna-ts-module-boilerplate/README.md

 **Note:** You might need to press `Resume script` (the `Play` button) to skip some internal Node lib points.

 For more information about the tests, read below.

+## Using app

+This repo might export modules and/or can start an application from `src/index.ts`.

+This app can be built and deployed, so the user of your clone would simply `pnpm start`.

+**Steps:**

+1. Write your own app that will start from the `./src/index.ts`
+2. Run `pnpm build-watch`
+2. Run `pnpm start`
+3. OR `pnpm start-dev` that execute the above in parallel.

 # Analyze